kstenerud/bonjson/bonjson.md

 The Big Number type allows for encoding an effectively unlimited range of numbers.

-It's the most complicated encoding, but it's also the least likely to actually be used in real-world data (mostly, it exists to bring parity with JSON's unlimited number range).
+It's by far the most complex encoding in BONJSON, but it's also the least likely to actually be used in real-world data (mostly, it exists to bring parity with JSON's unlimited number range).

 The general, logical form of a big number is as follows: